Scopariinae

 (NCBI-index: 1.100991)

-Greys are hard to identify, but if you pay attention to specific features, you can get out pretty well.
-The Little Grey (Eudonia lacustrata) is such a moth that I think I have been able to make a good identification.
-The forewing has a white to yellow-brown base color and is dark speckled.
+Greys are hard to identify, but you can get out pretty well if you pay attention to specific features.
+The Little Grey (Eudonia lacustrata) is such a moth that I think I have been able to make a suitable identification.
+The forewing has a white to yellow-brown base colour and is darkly speckled.
 On 1/3 are black transverse lines with two black spots just beyond.
-On 2/3 you can see a black X with a striking white spot on the inside.
-The middle part of the forewing is usually pale in color, yellowish-brown, or sometimes whitish.
-The flying period in one generation is from May to August and the wingspan is 15-20mm.
+On 2/3, you can see a black X with a striking white spot on the inside.
+The middle part of the forewing is usually pale in colour, yellowish-brown, or sometimes whitish.
+The flying period in one generation is from May to August, and the wingspan is 15-20mm.
 The larvae feed in a silk web amongst the moss.
 Host plant: Mosses.
 Dutch name: Lichte granietmot.
 Frisian name:

 Flying period: